 After birth, germs from the environment can enter the baby’s body.
 This may be more likely to happen if there’s a break in the baby’s skin, or during a procedure in which a tube is inserted into the body.

-To treat infection, a health care provider gives an antibiotic medication through an IV (intravenous line).
-If your baby doesn’t have an infection, but is at increased risk for one, a health care provider may give your baby antibiotics as a precaution.
-The length of time your baby will need medication varies, depending on the type of infection he or she has.
-The neonatal intensive care unit (NICU) staff will tell you more about the medication and any possible side effects.
-During treatment, the health care team will take special precautions to keep germs from spreading to other babies in the NICU.
+To treat infection, a healthcare provider gives an antibiotic medicine through an IV (intravenous line).
+If your baby doesn’t have an infection but is at increased risk for one, a healthcare provider may give your baby antibiotics as a precaution.
+The length of time your baby will need medicine varies, depending on the type of infection he or she has.
+The neonatal intensive care unit (NICU) staff will tell you more about the medicine and any possible side effects.
+During treatment, the healthcare team will take special precautions to keep germs from spreading to other babies in the NICU.

 How your baby does depends on many factors.
 These include where the infection is, how bad it is, and what type of germ caused it.
-Talk to the doctor or nurse about how long it will take for your baby to recover and any follow-up that may be needed.
+Talk to your baby's healthcare provider about how long it will take for your baby to recover and any follow-up that may be needed.

 Watch your baby for the following signs of infection.
-If you notice any of these signs, alert the doctor or nurse right away.
+If you notice any of these signs, alert your baby's healthcare provider right away.